dobots/camera_image_exporter/README.md

 ./youtube_stream.sh
 ```
 ### 1.5.2 Saving your videos
-If you want to save your videos, repeat all the steps from Section **1.0 to 1.4**, and instead of the starting the stream.
+Repeat all steps from Section **1.0 to 1.4**, and instead of the starting the stream.
 You will instead save the video.
 The save video shell script allows you to choose the length of the video by using the flag -t followed by the amount of seconds you want to record.
 **Example:**